 Ansitz Steinbock is a castle-like building in the midst of a rural idyll dating back to the 15th century.
-Offering twelve contemporary suites and three exceptional restaurants, the Ansitz Steinbock is located in picturesque Villandro in the very heart of South Tyrol.
+Offering twelve contemporary suites and two exceptional restaurants, the Ansitz Steinbock is located in picturesque Villandro in the very heart of South Tyrol.
 A perfect base to explore some of the best wineries, architecture and natural beauty of the surrounding area.Check availability

 Wine & Dine

 The A la Carte Restaurant Stain is the small brother of the Fine Dining restaurant and serves traditional and regional dishes, as well as Mediterranean delicacies.
 They value and respect raw materials, select them carefully, and know the suppliers by name.
 When the weather allows, enjoy meals on the terrace with a stunning view.

 The Gourmet Fine Dining Defregger is an intimate experience with only 8 tables and is the heart of their hospitality culture.
 Here in the wood-paneled parlour from the 15th century, preserved in all its original glory, they bring a spectacular sequence of vibrant courses to the meticulously tablescapes.
 Overflowing with flavour and intensity, Chef Tomek Kinder's cuisine is inspired by South Tyrol, global technique, and local offerings.

 Impressive wine cellar in a Gothic vault and 6 meters deep underground with 800 labels, most of them are rare finds from South Tyrol and beyond.
 Burgundy, Franciacorta, and the Wachau.

 - Suites from EUR 330 per night including breakfast.

 - Villandro is located on the sunny plateau above the artists’ town of Klausen, at 880 metres above sea level, right in the heart of South Tyrol.